 2020 Community Hero Nominees: Karen Fox, Melbourne Inner East (VIC) | Ron Mckinnon, Rodney Mark Pty Ltd (VIC) | Dolores Richardson, Moreton North (QLD) | Kelly Wren, Sydney South (NSW)

 Each year Special Olympics Australia recognises a volunteer (or volunteers) who has shown dedication to our mission and long-standing commitment to our athletes by inducting them into the Hall of Fame.
 Nominations are sort from the Special Olympics Australia community and the National Selection Committee select the winner.

-2016 Hall of Fame Nominations Are Now Closed
+Hall of Fame Nominations Are Currently Closed

 2014 | Moira Ryde (VIC)